Swappnil85/Drishti-V2/DOCS/USER_STORIES.md

   - **NEW**: Charts include textual descriptions and data tables for screen readers
   - **NEW**: Focus management ensures logical tab order through forms and lists

-**User Story**: As a user, I can use the app in both light and dark modes.
+**User Story**: As a user, I can use the app in both light and dark modes. ✅ COMPLETED

 - **Enhanced Acceptance Criteria**:
   - The app automatically switches between light and dark mode based on system settings